Henry Conwell: Hogan schism

-Conwell arrived in Philadelphia on December 2, 1820.
-The trusteeism dispute had only grown more bitter during the vacancy preceding his arrival.
+Conwell arrived in Philadelphia on 2 December 1820.
+The trustee dispute had only grown more bitter during the vacancy preceding his arrival.
 Shortly before Conwell reached the diocese, a priest, William Hogan, approached de Barth (then administering the diocese until a bishop was appointed) about securing an assignment to preach in Philadelphia.
 After only a cursory investigation of his past, de Barth agreed, and Hogan was assigned to St. Mary's Church.
 Hogan quickly ingratiated himself with the laymen who made up the board of trustees, siding with them in their dispute with the other clergy.
 Hogan's general conduct created tension with Conwell.
 When Conwell arrived, Hogan had already moved out of the priests' residence at Old St. Joseph's Church to a house across the street, claiming that the original accommodations were poor; his detractors said he used the private residence to entertain women.
 The situation became public when Hogan announced from the pulpit one Sunday that neither Conwell nor anyone else had the right to say where he should live.

 Later that week, Conwell called a meeting of the city's priests and announced that Hogan was suspended.
 The trustees took Hogan's side, while Conwell condemned the trustees as "despicable ex-Catholics" and "the worst sort of Jacobins".
 In the meantime, Conwell recalled a Dominican friar — William Vincent Harold, whom his predecessor had dismissed—to assist him.
-The St. Mary's trustees had quarreled with Harold in the past, and his recall increased their mistrust of Conwell.
+The St. Mary's trustees had quarrelled with Harold in the past, and his recall increased their mistrust of Conwell.
 The schism continued as St. Mary's refused to recognize Conwell's authority over them or Hogan, explicitly excluding Conwell from their board and electing Hogan in his place.
-Since they had rebelled against the Church hierarchy, Conwell declared Hogan excommunicated in a public statement on May 27, 1821.
+Since they had rebelled against the Church hierarchy, Conwell declared Hogan excommunicated in a public statement on 27 May 1821.